 “This vintage reminds me of the saying, ‘Be careful what you wish for because you just might get it.’
 The 2010 growing season in the Russian River Valley exemplified of ‘cool’ climate.
 I think we had two days of summer.”

 — Winemaker Rob Davis

 Cool summer temperatures truly enhanced the rich fruit flavors in our 2010 Jordan Russian River Valley Chardonnay.
-Tropical aromas of guava and pineapple transition into fresh flavors of lychee and green apple.
-Vibrant acidity on the mid-palate is balanced by a creamy mouthfeel that creates a pleasing and lingering finish.
-Drink now paired with fresh fruit and goat cheese-inspired recipes or cellar through 2017.
+The wine has aromas of Meyer lemon rind, green apple and a hint of toasted almond.
+Vibrant acidity still present on the mid-palate is balanced by a creamy mouthfeel that creates a pleasing and lingering finish.
+Still tastes fresh for its age.
+Drink now and pair with seafood, a rich poultry dish, a pasta with cream sauce or cellar through 2019.Download Tasting Notes

 Our Russian River Chardonnay is a chef’s dream for ability to accentuate flavors in a broad range of seafood, poultry, salad and pasta dishes.
 This wine has the acidity to stand up to ceviches and raw oysters and the mid-palate to pair with lobster.
 It’s a dual-purpose food pairing wine made to complement the acidity in light, fresh dishes or contrast the rich flavors in pasta with cream sauce.

 Roughly 20 vineyard blocks from eight small growers

 Clusters gently pressed at night to extract fresh juice, avoiding astringent phenolic character.
 Inoculated and fermented in two-thirds French oak barrels and one-third stainless steel; malolactic fermentation limited to 36%.

 Triple sorting of grapes in vineyard and at winery; press cuts done by taste to preserve purity of free-run juice flavors.
 2010 recorded the lowest press yield in 20 years.